retifrav/marlant/README.md

 - SubRip / SRT syntax highlighting
 - various functions for working with subtitles:
-    + SubRip format validation
+    + SubRip format validation and additional checks
+        * text lines length
-        * additional checks (*text lines length, titles duration, etc*)
+        * titles duration
+        * unclosed HTML tags
+        * etc
+    + titles management
-    + renumbering titles ordinals
+        * renumbering titles ordinals
-    + inserting new titles
+        * inserting new titles
-    + splitting a title in two
+        * splitting a title in two
-    + joining two titles into one
+        * joining two titles into one
-    + shifting all the timings
+        * shifting all the timings
+    + translation
-    + opening a translation file in a split view
+        * opening a translation file in a split view
-    + generation of an empty translation file
+        * generation of an empty translation file
+        * project dictionary

 Commands can be called from: